 Cinnamon Apple Baked Oatmeal is an easy and delicious make ahead breakfast for the fall and winter months.
 Prep it the night before and bake it the next day for a relaxed morning!

-But because it’s delicious, it tastes like cake for breakfast and everyone in my family will gladly eat a large helping.
+Aaaah, baked oatmeal.
+One of my favorite make ahead breakfasts!
+It’s easy and delicious, it tastes like cake for breakfast and everyone in my family will gladly eat a large helping.
 Even my oatmeal-hating husband!

 - if you make a double batch you can freeze the leftovers for those extra-busy mornings